 Writes the Evaluation Plan to be approved by the EEB Evaluation Committee and reviewed by the EEB, and included in the filing of the Companies’ Annual Plan;

 Revises the plan periodically, with Committee approval, to reflect changes in opportunity, circumstances, remaining budget or other considerations.
-The Evaluation Administrator will explicitly solicit input from the Technical Consultants and others for the revision.
+The Evaluation Administrator will explicitly solicit input from the Technical Consultants, Program Administrators, and others for the revision.
 Unless a different process is voted on by the Evaluation Committee, it is anticipated that the full Three-Year Plan process will be conducted every three years, and updated in the interim years.
 The third year of the

 Plan provides guidance for key elements of the first year of the new three-year plan, for continuity.